Benefits of Deep Breathing

-On any day, I could have hundreds of things to do.
-Each day, I’m trying to improve my health, my relationship with my wife, my friendships, my family relations, and advance my career.
+On any day, we could have hundreds of things to do.
+Each day, we’re trying to improve our health, relationship with a lover, our friendships, family relations, and advance our careers.

-I can easily bring my work stress home if I don’t actively do something to relax and change my emotional state.
+We can easily bring our work stress home if we don’t actively do something to relax and change our emotional states.

 As a professional, your ability to change your emotional state and proactively deal with stress is a major factor in the success of your relationships.